decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Proof Verification Initialization

-This operation initializes the proof verification operation and returns part of the input that will be passed to the challenge calculation operation (i.e., `ChallengeCalculate`, (#challenge-calculation)), during the `ProofVerify` operation defined in (#proof-verification-proofverify).
+This operation initializes the proof verification operation and returns part of the input that will be passed to the challenge calculation operation (i.e., `ProofChallengeCalculate`, (#challenge-calculation)), during the `ProofVerify` operation defined in (#proof-verification-proofverify).

 This operation makes use of the `create_generators` function, defined in (#generators-calculation) and the `calculate_domain` function defined in (#domain-calculation).